 The Association is an all-island body.

-This website was recently (May 2018) revamped to make it more accessible and user-friendly.
-The Association wants it to become an important source for all interested in the Marine Renewables Emerging Technologies and welcomes e.g. any donations of photographs of MRET devices or facilities for the site.
+The Association wants this website to become an important source for all interested in the Marine Renewables Emerging Technologies and welcomes e.g. any donations of photographs of MRET devices or facilities for the site.
 We would also be delighted for any suggestions for the (Members only....sorry!)
 Library.